Nidhikumari-4/FrontEnd-Devlopment/JavaScript Notes/README.md

 ```

 ### Logical NOT (!)
-- The logical NOT (!) operator (logical complement, negation)
-- takes truth to falsity and vice versa.
+- The logical NOT (!) operator (logical complement, negation) akes truth to falsity and vice versa.
 ```
 var a = 30;
 var b = -20;